nikita-skobov/my_blog/blog-renderer/BLOG.md

 ```

-But the more interesting part in my opinion is my `update_blog` shell script.
+But the far more interesting part is the `update_blog` shell script.
 It is fairly long, so again I will only provide the pseudo code here, but the full code is available [here](https://github.com/nikita-skobov/my_blog)

 ```sh